kmehltretter82/frama-c-linux/KERNEL.md

 selftest.
 Runtime ARM64 execution, maintainer review, and upstream acceptance remain open.

+Revision `3d8d9df6a6` now detects this source shape without the scenario-specific assertion.
+Its mutation summaries require a visible write, directly or through a defined direct-call chain; a CFG analysis then reports a later request-derived immediate `-EINVAL`.
+The AST-only profile checks every definition independently of Eva reachability.
+Across all 83 exact KVM command contexts it reports only this function, and the complete candidate fixed source reports zero.
+Focused controls keep validation-first code, observers, cleanup errors, KVM fail-stop state, different errno values, and indirect result returns silent.

 The next candidates are:

 1. lock and execution-context mistakes, including sleeping in atomic context;